weiyang2048/weiyang2048/README.md

-- 👋 Hi, I’m @weiyang2048, a PhD candidate in mathematics at Binghamton University
+- 👋 Hi, I’m @weiyang2048, a PhD candidate in Mathematics and Statistics at Binghamton University
 - 🌐 My personal website is at the address : www.weiyang2048.com
 - 📖I’m interested in
   - Probability, Random Matrix Theory and its applications in Data Analysis
-  - Statistics, Data Science
+  - Statistics, Data Science, Machine Learning, Neural Networks
   - Scientific Computing
 - 📫 How to reach me ...
   - Email : weiyang2048@gmail.com